ipfs/specs/src/routing/kad-dht.md

 ## Client Optimizations

-### LAN DHT Swarms
+### Dual DHTs

-Implementations MAY support private or LAN-specific DHT swarms, which operate within a local network and remain isolated from the public DHT.
-Nodes MAY participate in multiple DHT swarms simultaneously, provided that each swarm has a unique protocol identifier.
+Implementations MAY join multiple DHT swarms simultaneously—for example, both a local and a public swarm.
+Typically, write operations are executed on both swarms, while read operations are performed in parallel, returning the result from whichever responds first.

-Private DHT swarms MAY store and serve private multiaddresses, as they are not exposed to the public network.
+Using a local DHT alongside a global one enables faster discovery of peers and content within the same network.

 ### Verifying DHT Server